Engee documentation

 Description

-- are the velocities of the knots.
+• — speeds of knots.

-- are the forces applied to the nodes.
+• — forces applied to the nodes.

-The above equations are derived under the assumption that the lever summarises the forces and displacements at node C. This assumption is arbitrary and does not impose any restrictions on how forces or displacements are applied to the lever.
-In other words, any of the nodes in the lever can be an input or output node, depending on the magnitude of the force.
-Furthermore, any of the nodes in the block can be connected to a fulcrum, thus turning a three-node lever into a first-type lever (with a fulcrum in the middle) or a second-type lever (with a fulcrum at one end).
+The above equations are obtained under the assumption that the lever sums the forces and displacements at node C. This assumption is arbitrary and does not impose any restrictions on how forces or displacements are applied to the lever.
+In other words, any of the lever nodes can be an input or an output node, depending on the magnitude of the force.
+Moreover, any of the nodes of the block can be connected to a reference point, thus turning a lever with three nodes into a lever of the first kind (with a fulcrum in the middle) or a lever of the second kind (with a fulcrum at one of the ends).

 It is described by the following equations: